CCQC/Quax/README.md

 # Quax: Quantum Chemistry, powered by JAX
 ![Screenshot](quax.png)

 You have found Quax.
-We have just gone open-source.
-Pardon our dust while we tidy things up.
 The paper outlining this package was just recently submitted, and this repo will be updated with a link once published.

 ### Arbitrary Order Nuclear Derivatives of Electronic Energies
-This library supports a simple and clean API for obtaining higher-order energy derivatives of electronic structure computations such as Hartree-Fock, second-order Moller-Plesset perturbation theory (MP2), and coupled cluster with singles, doubles, and perturbative triples excitations [CCSD(T)].
+This library supports a simple and clean API for obtaining higher-order energy derivatives of electronic structure computations such as Hartree-Fock, second-order Møller-Plesset perturbation theory (MP2), and coupled cluster with singles, doubles, and perturbative triples excitations [CCSD(T)].
 Whereas most codes support only analytic gradient and occasionally Hessian computations, this code can compute analytic derivatives of arbitrary order.